HL7/davinci-ecdx/input/pagecontent/direct-query.md

 - Payer A knows the appropriate LOINC codes for searching for Progress note CCDA documents (11506-3 *History & Physical Note*)
 - Provider C supports the standard FHIR search parameters, `_search` and `_count` (if this is not the case, then the Payer can search using the date parameter and select the most recent Progress notes for the query results.)

-Getting the latest Progress note is typically a two step process:
+Getting the latest Progress note is typically a two-step process:

 1. Query DocumentReference which references the actual notes file
 2. Fetch the notes file

-Following the US Core Clinical Notes Guidance section, Payer searches for Progress note CCDA document using the combination of the patient and type search parameters.
-In addition, the combination of `_sort` and `_count` is used to return only the latest resource that meets a particular criteria.
+Following the US Core Clinical Notes Guidance section, Payer searches for Progress note CCDA documents using the combination of the patient and type search parameters.
+In addition, the combination of `_sort` and `_count` is used to return only the latest resource that meets particular criteria.
 With `_sort=-period` (sort by the `date` parameter in descending order) and `_count=1` the last matching resource will be returned.

 `GET [base]/DocumentReference?patient=[FHIR id]&type=[type-code]&_sort=-period&_count=1`